El Roi Ltd

 El Roi Ltd is committed to safeguarding vulnerable individuals.
 Agency workers must report any concerns about abuse or neglect immediately to both their El Roi line manager and the host organisation's safeguarding lead.
 We operate in accordance with the Care Act 2014 and expect workers to follow both El Roi's and client organisation's safeguarding policies.
 All allegations will be investigated promptly.
 Mandatory safeguarding training is required for all agency workers.

-Report all concerns about abuse or neglect without delay to your El Roi line manager AND the designated safeguarding lead within the host client organisation.
+Report all concerns about abuse or neglect without delay to your El Roi line manager, the designated safeguarding lead within the host client organisation, and the local authority safeguarding team.

 Compliance & Adherence

-Agency workers must comply with the Care Act 2014, local safeguarding authority requirements, and the safeguarding policies of the host client organisation.
+Agency workers must comply with the Care Act 2014, local safeguarding authority requirements, and the safeguarding policies of both El Roi and the host client organisation.

 Mandatory Training

-Regular safeguarding training and refresher courses are required for all El Roi agency workers to meet industry standards.
+Regular safeguarding training and refresher courses are required for all El Roi agency workers to meet CQC standards and ensure up-to-date knowledge and skills.

 Key Responsibilities of Agency Workers